ave-dcd/mave_vocabulary/README.md

 DNA elements can have known (e.g. a gene, an exon or set of exons included in a transcript, a set of enhancers, repressors, etc), or unknown functions.
-For a given DNA element we distinguish the mode of variant programming/engineering (e.g. all SNV, indels, ClinVar variants etc).
+For a given DNA element we distinguish the mode of variant programming/engineering (e.g. all SNV, indels, ClinVar variants, etc).

 Controlled vocabulary terms for `scope.type` (one or many):